reneaas/fys-stk4155/project2/README.md

 ### Code usage

-The python script *SGD_testrun.py* shows how the to use the class SGD_Regression for the two SGD methods.
-For a more thorough walkthrough on the different class methods, see the doc string documentation in *SGD_regression.py*.
+The python script *SGD_testrun.py* shows how to use the class SGD_Regression for the two SGD methods.
+For a more thorough description of the different class methods, see the doc string documentation in *SGD_regression.py*.